sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

 1. Close SQL Server Management Studio.

-## Exercise 4: Perform a Database Migration using SQL Server Data
+## Exercise 4: Perform a Database Migration using SQL Server Data Migration Assistant

 In this exercise, you will migrate the data from an on-premises SQL Server to a VM in Azure.